Import an API version

 Key Type Description

-• The unmodified zip file of the source API version that was exported.
+file string The unmodified ZIP file of the exported source API version.

 file_account string